kerrickstaley/genanki/README.md

 You need to pass a `model_id` so that Anki can keep track of your model.
 It's important that you use a unique `model_id` for each `Model` you define.
 Use `import random; random.randrange(1 << 30, 1 << 31)` to generate a suitable model_id, and hardcode it into your `Model` definition.

+Finally, the notes browser inside Anki will sort cards with a special sorting field.
+The default value for this field is the value of the note's first field.
+You can change the used note field by passing a number to the `sort_field_number` argument when creating the `Model` (`2` for second field).
+In case some of your notes need to use a sorting key that you would rather not be present in the note fields, then you can pass the sorting key value with the `sort_field` argument when creating your `Note`.

 ## Generating a Deck/Package
 To import your notes into Anki, you need to add them to a `Deck`: